washingtonpost/wpds-ui-kit/docs/RELEASING.md

 - Pick the Latest release workflow
 - Select from dropdown the main branch and click submit
 - The workflow will run the release actions for you
+- When completed, manually sync/update the release notes in code > releases and publish the release

 ## Upload Bundled Code to Experimental channel